mohamedatia2223/Anomaly-detection-DEPI/README.md

 Once launched, the interface allows you to:

-* 🌐 Enter a website URL for text and image anomaly detection
+* 🌐 Enter a website URL for text, image and packets anomaly detection
 * 📝 Paste text directly into the input box
 * 🖼️ Upload an image file
 * 📡 Upload a packet CSV file